Scalingo/documentation/_posts/platform/app/2000-01-01-filesystem.md

 Applications often need to store files such as users uploads or runtime temporary files for instance.
-The file system located on the disk alongside your app on the platform is temporary, it means that each time your application is restarted or redeployed, it gets a new file system, files stored previously on it won't be present anymore.
+The file system located on the disk alongside your app on the platform is temporary.
+It means that each time your application is restarted or redeployed, it gets a new file system.
+Files stored previously on it won't be present anymore.

 ## Where you can write temporary files